THU-KEG/KoPL/doc/source/5_example.rst

         "Germany"
     )

-查询属性的修饰值
+Query the qualifiers of the attribute
 ----------------------------------------------------------------
 .. glossary::

-    查询例句：When did Will & Grace have 8 seasons?
+    Question：When did Will & Grace have 8 seasons?
-    例句释义：Will & Grace什么时候有了第8季？
-    查询结果：2006-05-18
+    Answer：2006-05-18
     .. image:: demo3.png